-If I can convince someone to come along the next step is to work out where to go.
+But if I'm able to convince someone to come along the next step is to work out where to go.
 Lake District Rock is a great place to start.
 If time is short we'll focus our attention on the eastern side of the Lakes - Langdale, Borrowdale and Dow.
-However if there's a chance to get away for a night I'll try to head west and visit Gable, Wasdale and Eskdale.
+However if there's a chance to get away for a night we'll often try to head west and visit Gable, Wasdale and Eskdale.
 Over the years, the Arc'teryx lakeland Revival has also been a great source of ideas.
 Set up in 2014, the intention of this resource is to, "celebrate the climbing in the area and encourage everyone of all abilities to get out trad climbing...".
 This is done by publishing a list of routes each year and encouraging climbers to climb them.
-In exchange for documenting the route and posting a photo the team are awarded with a prize.
+In exchange for documenting the route and posting a photo the team are awarded a prize.
 What could be simpler?
-For me, it's been a great source of information and been the encouragement I've needed to visit crags that I wouldn't have normally been on my radar.
+For me, it's been a great source of information and often been the encouragement I've needed to visit crags that wouldn't normally have been on my radar.

 Here are 5 climbs that I hope will inspire you to head to the Lakes this year...

 Eliminate A (VS 4c) - THE VS at Dow!
 Often steep and exposed, these 6 pitches are not for the faint hearted!
 Choose a warm, dry day with a gentle breeze and climb it early with the sun on your backs.
 Here's Andy setting off on the short crux pitch that traverses out right and into the safety of a well protected groove.